 Boston Latin School students are among the most gifted and highest achievers in the world.
-Our mission, as it always has been, is to ensure that these exceptional young men and women receive a vibrant, rigorous education that challenges, inspires and supports the whole student in mind, spirit and body encouraging all to reach their highest potential.
+Our mission, as it always has been, is to ensure that these exceptional young people receive a vibrant, rigorous education that challenges, inspires, and supports the whole student in mind, spirit, and body encouraging all to reach their highest potential.

 We invite you to join us.
 Please consider a confidential, no-obligation conversation to start this journey with us.

 The 1635 Society — named for the year of our school's founding — honors those individuals who have included the BLSA in their estate plans.
-By arranging for such deferred gifts, alumni, parents and friends of Latin School play a vital role in securing the future of the nation's oldest educational institution.
+By arranging for such deferred gifts, alumni, parents, and friends of Latin School play a vital role in securing the future of the nation's oldest, public educational institution.
 We hope you'll join us in honoring BLS's history with a gift to support its future.

 “We consider planned giving to be an opportunity to support BLS and the excellent institution of education it has always been.”